WinZip for iOS 3 User Guide

 - Menu options - multiple items: If you tap the edit button after displaying Dropbox you will be able to select multiple items without opening them (you can select one if want, also).
 Regardless of what you select, you should always see New Folder, Send Link, Copy Link, and More.
 If you tap More, you will then see Zip, Copy, and Delete.
 If you select a single Zip file and tap More, Unzip will also display.

 - Files being viewed: If you tap a supported file in the menu, it will display.
 Below the displayed file, the available features are the same as those listed in the My Files section above.
-This includes viewing a Zip file in Dropbox.
+This includes viewing a Zip file in a cloud service.

 Working with Photos